AkashSinghaRoy/AkashSinghaRoy.github.io/README.md

 (iii) Behavior of the "aliquot sum" function $s(n)$.

 I am also interested in a variety of other questions on the anatomy of integers, Erdos-type problems and general statistical questions on distributions of arithmetic functions, including Fourier coefficients of modular forms and the partition function.
+Recently, I have been trying to expand my research into the intersections of ergodic theory and additive combinatorics with analytic number theory; I have been working on some projects in these areas as well.
+More updates coming soon!

 <!-- Moreover, my work relies heavily on character sums and exponential sums, and many of the questions I have worked on and am working on have interesting analogues in the realms of $L$-functions, modular forms (and more generally automorphic forms), probability and probabilistic number theory.
 As part of my research, I have used multiple mathematical software packages such as Sage, Pari/GP, Macaulay2, and Magma.-->